 Notice that the vocabularies are late-bound to the schemas, and the schemas are late-bound to the operations.
 This approach has been adopted because the native modeling capabilities of OpenAPI are mainly designed for information interchange rather than processing or, to an even lesser extent, modeling.
 OpenAPI adopts a limited version of JSON schema which provides a very limited variety of datatypes (e.g. no distinction between String and URI).
 For similar reasons, neither XSD nor OpenAPI (nor UML) provide a concise way to formalize concepts and their relationships.
 In general, more expressive languages have been used for the different parts of this API4KP specification, effectively making the specification itself a composite knowledge artifact in the API4KP sense.

-Figure 1 provides a view of how the components of API4KP are integrated with and generated from one another, as described above.
+Figure 1 provides an overview of the metamodeling environment, described using the API4KP/DOL concepts of Asset, Language, Profile, Serialization, Format, and mapping thereof.